ybot1122/playground/app-route-tutorial/README.md

 In our code, you can see this is done with dynamic routes.
 You create a folder with square brackets like `[articleId]` and then in the `page.tsx` file you can access the string in that field via the `params` props that NextJS provides automatically.

 As usual, you can nest these.
 Try commenting, bookmarking, or liking the article.
-Notice the URL, and notice the folder structure.
+Notice the URL, and notice that our file structure has multiple `[paramName]` folders to accomplish this.

-There are even more special syntax you can do with dynamic routes.
-For example a folder with square brackets and prefixed with `...` will catch all route segments like this: `[ ... slug]`.
+You can also create catch all routes with a folder like this: `[...slug]`.
 Go to the About page click "go down the rabbithole" to see how this works.

-And you can make a dynamic route optional using double square brackets like this: `[[optionalSegment]]`.
+And finally you can make a dynamic route optional with double square brackets like this: `[[optionalSegment]]`.
 So if your directory structure is like this: `app/shop/[[optional]]/page.tsx` then `localhost:3000/shop` and `localhost:3000/shop/item1` will render the `page.tsx`.

-# Contact Page

-Look at the code for the contact page.
-Notice there is a child component `ContactForm` being imported.
-Look at that component, and notice the `use client` directive at the top of the file.
-This is an important concept we must understand when using App Router (and therefore using React Server Components).
+# That is the App Router Basics

+This was a crash course on the absolute basics of NextJS App Router.
+In the next lesson, we will go over the more advanced features: Parallel Routes and Intercepting routes.
+Additionally, we will start talking about the `loading.tsx` file that you can take advantage of.

+# Understanding React Server Components

+Earlier in this tutorial, I mentioned that every `page.tsx` we wrote here is indeed a `React Server Component`.
+This is an important difference when using App Router versus Page Router.
+In the next tutorial, you will see that we now have to be very explicit that a component is a Client Component by writing `"use client"` at the top of the component file.

+Understanding this directive is crucial to maximizing the value from App Router.
+Otherwise you can very easily miss out on optimizations that RSC and App Router are supposed to give you.